nukah/nukah.github.io/content/thoughts/interview_database_query_cases.md

 ---
-title: "Database interview cases"
+title: "[Interview] Database query cases"
 date: 2023-03-18T15:00:00+04:00
 tags: ['interview', 'engineering', 'case', 'database']
 ---

-# Database interview questions
+# Introduction.
+Software developers need to possess a range of skills and knowledge in order to be successful in their roles.
+One area that is particularly important is proficiency in working with databases.
+Databases are an essential component of many software systems, and developers who can work effectively with them are in high demand.

-Here is the list of tasks which can be used to verify knowledge of working with various databases.
+In this article, i will provide several tasks that software developers can use to assess their knowledge and skills in working with databases.

 <!--more-->

-## Database query performance case
+# Database query performance case

 - Create a multi-column table and insert multiple rows.
 - Create indexes on several columns which are used in the query.
 - Create a query that shows fast performance when executed with EXPLAIN, but the actual query execution results in a long wait.
 - Explain why the query, which appears to perform fast when EXPLAIN is run, actually performs slowly, and what might explain this difference in performance.

-## Query composition #1
+# Query composition #1
 Write a query that selects the top 10 best-selling products over the last 3 months from the orders table.

-### Input data:
+## Input data:
-Orders table with columns: order_id, customer_id, product_id, order_date, order_quantity.
+Orders table with columns
+- order_id
+- customer_id
+- product_id
+- order_date
+- order_quantity

-### Table schema:
+## Table schema:

 ```sql
 CREATE TABLE orders (